scicloj/scicloj.github.io/content/en/docs/community/groups/ds4clj/index.md

 ---------------------
 ![black-eyed-pea](black-eyed-pea.jpg)

-* Following the recent broad support on [Clojureverse](https://clojureverse.org/t/a-data-science-course-for-clojurians-are-you-interested/) and [Reddit](https://www.reddit.com/r/Clojure/comments/vsr7qn/a_data_science_course_for_clojurians_are_you/) conversations and elsewhere, we are plannig to begin a data-science course for Clojure devs during 2023.
+* Following broad support on [Clojureverse](https://clojureverse.org/t/a-data-science-course-for-clojurians-are-you-interested/) and [Reddit](https://www.reddit.com/r/Clojure/comments/vsr7qn/a_data_science_course_for_clojurians_are_you/) conversations and elsewhere, we have been planning a data-science course for Clojure devs during 2023.

-The details below are **tentative** and will probably change.
+For various reasons of community priorities, this project was delayed.
+As of May 2024, we are reconsidering a revised version.

+The content below is the old 2022-2023 draft.

 ## exploration meetings preparing for the course